 It’s less than a month until I’m heading out to Patagonia for a 2-week bikepacking trip.
-Before heading out, I wanted to do a trial run to make sure my bike and all my gear work and to get a feel for where everything goes on the bike.
+Before heading out, I wanted to do a trial bikepacking trip to make sure my bike and all my gear work and to get a feel for where everything goes on the bike.

-Planning a bikepacking route down the SF peninsula
+Planning a bay area bikepacking route down the SF peninsula

 My second consideration was the time of year and weather.
 In late December, there’s less than 10h of daylight, and many small trails are soggy from the rain.
 I wanted to keep my days a bit shorter and avoid singletrack.